nimh-dsst/dataset-phenotypes/ABIDE_I/README.md

 1. The entries for `FIQ`, `VIQ`, and `PIQ` were "manually" adjusted to have simplified `Description` and no more `Levels`.
 1. The entries for `FIQ_TEST_TYPE`, `VIQ_TEST_TYPE`, and `PIQ_TEST_TYPE` were "manually" adjusted to include better values in each level of the `Levels` and a shorted `Description`.
 1. You can review the exact manual fixes toward the bottom of the `dictionary.py` script.

+## Steps to produce this study's phenotype data file

+1. Log in on [NITRC repository](https://www.nitrc.org/account/login.php).
+Register for an account, if you don't already have one.
+2. Download raw phenotype data from [ABIDE I page](http://www.nitrc.org/frs/downloadlink.php/4912)